hkuffel/tap-auth0/README.md

 # tap-auth0

-This is a [Singer](https://singer.io) tap that produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).
+This is a fork of Jean-Nicholas Hould's [Singer](https://singer.io) tap that produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).

+The original tap accesses the User endpoint of the Auth0 Management API.
+This fork initiates a User Export job, which allows for the retrieval of more than 1,000 users.

 This tap:
 - Pulls raw data from Auth0's [Management API v2](https://auth0.com/docs/api/management/v2)